-2. REORGANIZATION INCENTIVE BUILDING AID [Section 3602(14) of the Education Law] (2010-11 Estimated Total = \$22.7 Million)
+2. REORGANIZATION INCENTIVE BUILDING AID

+[Section 3602(14) of the Education Law] (2011-12 Estimated Total = \$26.0 Million)

 Incentive Building Aid is 25 percent of the Building Aid otherwise paid on an approved building project for districts that reorganized prior to July 1, 1983.
-Aid is paid on such projects for which the general construction contract is signed prior to July 1, 2010 or within 10 years from the effective date of reorganization, whichever is later.
 For school districts that reorganized on or after July 1, 1983, Incentive Building Aid is 30 percent of the Building Aid otherwise paid on an approved building project.
-Aid is paid on such projects for which the general construction contract is signed prior to July 1, 2010 or within 10 years from the effective date of the reorganization, whichever is later.
-In no case, however, may the sum of regular Building Aid (including the 10% Incentive Aid) and Incentive Building Aid exceed 95 percent of approved building expenditures in these areas, or 98 percent for districts eligible for the high needs supplemental building aid ratio as described on the previous page.
+Aid is paid on projects for which the general construction contract is signed prior to July 1, 2010 (or prior to July 1, 2012 if project plans and specifications were filed with SED before July 1, 2010) or within 10 years from the effective date of reorganization, whichever is later In no case, however, may the sum of regular Building Aid (including the 10% Incentive Aid) and Incentive Building Aid exceed 95 percent of approved building expenditures in these areas, or 98 percent for districts eligible for the high needs supplemental building aid ratio as described on the previous page.
 Click here to view Reorganization Incentive Aid Chart.

-Note: There is no Reorganization Incentive Building Aid for expenses associated with the refinancing of retro projects that are reimbursed by the State at a rate of 100%.
+Note: There is no Reorganization Incentive Building Aid associated with retro project refinancing expense that is being reimbursed by the State at a rate of 100%.